Skip to main content

 Phase 2: November - scale hard

 November is the revenue month.
 Ramp budget to 2-3x your summer baseline from November 1.
-The ROAS will dip in the first 7-10 days as Smart Bidding adjusts to higher volume - this is normal.
+The ROAS will dip in the first 7-10 days as Smart Bidding adjusts to higher volume.
+This is normal.
 By day 14, the account should be above your year-round ROAS if the October signal-building worked.

 Specific moves in November: